-Johannes Quack is an assistant professor (tenure track) of Social Anthropology.
+Johannes Quack is an associate professor of Social Anthropology.
 He studied religious studies, social anthropology and philosophy at the universities in Bayreuth, Edinburgh and Heidelberg (receiving his PhD in 2009).

-Quack’s main publications include Disenchanting India: Organized Rationalism and Criticism of Religion in India (OUP, New York 2012), The Problem of Ritual Efficacy (OUP, New York 2010), Religion und Kritik in der Moderne (LIT, Münster 2012), Asymmetrical Conversations: Contestations, Circumventions and the Blurring of Therapeutic Boundaries (Berghahn, New York 2014) und <Religious Indifference>: New Perspectives From Studies on Secularization and Non-religion (Springer, Berlin 2017).
+Quack’s main publications include Disenchanting India: Organized Rationalism and Criticism of Religion in India (OUP, New York 2012), The Problem of Ritual Efficacy (OUP, New York 2010), Religion und Kritik in der Moderne (LIT, Münster 2012), Asymmetrical Conversations: Contestations, Circumventions and the Blurring of Therapeutic Boundaries (Berghahn, New York 2014), Religious Indifference: New Perspectives From Studies on Secularization and Non-religion (Springer, Berlin 2017) and The Diversity of Nonreligion: Contested Normativities and Relations (Routledge, Abingdon 2020).

 Current and completed research projects are listed here.